MANHEP/maf-helpdesk/docs/noether_acceptable_use.md

 Accounts on Noether are in the first instance available to postgraduates and staff in the group, but subject to consideration, academic collaborators on Campus or beyond may also be eligible.
-Postgraduates requesting an account *must be sponsored by their Supervisor or PI*.
-Accounts are requested by sending an email to the [BLACKETT-SUPPORT](mailto:blackett-support@listserv.manchester.ac.uk) mailing list.
-Requests will usually be actioned within one working day of receipt.
+Accounts must be requested by the supervisor or line manager by filling in and submitting the account request form.
 There is no charge for an account.

 ### Home Directories ###